West Coast Tour

 Flight, food and drinks, admissions, National Park fees, excursions, personal spending

 The first day is an arrival day.
-Launceston airport is just 3km from the accommodation.
+The historic small town of Evandale is located just 3km from Launceston airport, a nice place to recover from the flight.

 Day 2, Evandale – Mole Creek